hinell/lsp-timeout.nvim/README.md

 ## Overview

-Some LSP servers are terribly inefficient at memory management and can easily take up gigabytes of RAM MBs if left unattended (just like VS Code huh?!).
+Some LSP servers are terribly inefficient at memory management and can easily take up gigabytes of RAM if left unattended (just like VS Code huh?!).
-This plugin prevents excessive memory usage by stopping and restarting LSP servers automatically upon gaining or loosing window focus, keeping neovim fast.
+This plugin prevents excessive memory usage by stopping and restarting LSP servers automatically upon gaining or losing window focus, keeping neovim fast.

 ## ⚡Features